I was born/grew up in: I was born in Moncton, New Brunswick but grew up just outside of Woodstock, Ontario.

 I get to guide and mentor the next generation of scientists who will themselves contribute to a better world.
 I am also adding to our collective knowledge in both Earth-based and space-based agriculture.
 I believe that my career matters because I am helping to make sure that, even in the face of a global climate crisis, we will continue to be able to feed ourselves in a sustainable way.
 I am also helping to make sure that as humanity strives to establish itself beyond Earth that those explorers will be healthy and productive (and well fed!).

 Outside of work I

-Outside of my 'day job' I distract myself with such things as sports (hockey and soccer mostly, but I do like other sports as well), building stuff (woodworking/construction/landscaping), and playing music (guitar, mandolin, violin, and anything else I can make noise with).
+Outside of my 'day job' I distract myself with such things as sports (hockey and soccer mostly, but I do like other sports as well).
+I like building stuff (woodworking/construction/landscaping), and playing music (guitar, mandolin, violin, and anything else I can make noise with).
 I also coach my twin’s soccer team and generally goof off with them when I can.

 My advice to others

 Be open to new ideas and opportunities!
 Take a range of courses and don't underestimate the importance of self-directed learning.
 Don't be in too much of a hurry (but don’t go too slow either)... a career is a journey full of lots of stops, detours, and side trips, it is not a destination.
 Try to take advantage of as many of the opportunities that come your way as you can.